maxcine-cloud/EPEL/README.md

 * out: it contains output result files, including prediction scores of test set.

-* plot: it contains code and data for various chart referred to in the paper.
+* plot: it contains code and data for various charts referred to in the paper.

 * src: it contains the code used in the project, including the processing of training and test data and modeling.